And if you’re the plane’s pilot, it’s simple, right? Just attach a sign to the tail and take off!

-Instead, the plane, already in flight, picks the sign up off the ground.
+Instead, the plan takes off with the sign lying on the ground.
+And then the plane, already in flight, picks the sign up.

 As seen in this video (but you will have to look closely), the plane flies toward a pair of uprights, dangling a hook about 25 feet behind.
 The sign is attached to a big loop, which itself lays across a pair of uprights.
 When the plane flies over the uprights, the hook grabs onto the loop, lifting it — and the sign — skyward.
 In order to pull off the maneuver, the plane needs to get rather close to the ground — sometimes, no more than 30 or 40 feet above the surface.
 While the whole process is risky (and there have been terrible accidents), it really is the only option available.
 (For an excellent essay on the entire process, click here.)